RFC 030: std.collections — extended collection types¶

 Summary¶

-Introduce a std.collections stdlib namespace providing extended collection types beyond the builtin List, Dict, Set, and Tuple.
-These are ordinary stdlib types under the RFC 022 / RFC 023 model: imported explicitly, defined in Incan-first terms, and backed by Rust implementations where that is the practical runtime strategy.
-They are not compiler primitives, not vocabulary registrations, and not raw Rust re-exports.
+Introduce std.collections as Incan's standard library namespace for non-builtin container types that are common, user-facing, and semantically distinct from List, Dict, Set, and Tuple.
+The north-star module includes queue, multiset, ordered-map, ordered-set, sorted-map, sorted-set, default-valued map, layered-map, and priority-queue surfaces: Deque[T], Counter[T], DefaultDict[K, V], OrderedDict[K, V], OrderedSet[T], SortedDict[K, V], SortedSet[T], ChainMap[K, V], and PriorityQueue[T].
+These are ordinary stdlib types under the RFC 022 / RFC 023 model: imported explicitly, specified in Incan-facing terms, and backed by Rust implementations where that is the practical runtime strategy.

 Motivation¶